 Humans celebrate Republic Day on July 13th.
 On this day in 1802, Viola-Rose Harewood Silverthorn declared the Silverthorn Empire dissolved and signed the constitution of the Confederacy of Allied Republics into effect.
 This day is marked by neighborhood festivals and firework displays.

-The Feast of the Solstice is observed on December 21st.
 Though scholars disagree on if this was a Dwarven or an Elven Tradition first, the Feast of the Solstice is a holiday that is now celebrated worldwide by all races (even Goblins).
 The nature of the festivities may differ due to culture, but the general theme of the Feast is the same.
 On the longest night of the year, a feast is held to celebrate another year passing.
 Friends and family gather to exchange gifts and share food and drink.
 When the clock strikes ten, most gatherings include a round of storytelling that lasts late into the evening.
 The nature and tone of these stories also varies culturally.
 Imperials and Vuono Dur tend to tell more austere recountings of past events, while Ouranus Dur and Goblins lean towards the most raucous and raunchy tales they can conceive.